SubEthaSensOMatic/AW.ClaimsExpressions/README.md

 ### Applying authorization to endpoints

-Use the `AuthorizeByClaimsExpression` attribute to apply the claims validation policy to your controller actions:
+Apply the validation policies directly to your controllers with the `[AuthorizeByClaimsExpression]` attribute:

 ```
 [AuthorizeByClaimsExpression("ClaimsPolicies:AdminPolicy")]